matrix-org/matrix-spec-proposals/proposals/3952-intentional-mentions.md

 }
 ```

-This should limit duplicate, unnecssary notifications for users.
+This should limit duplicate, unnecessary notifications for users.
 If a user wishes
 to receive notifications for edits of events they were mentioned in then they
 could setup a push rule for the `content.m\\.new_content.m\\.mentions` property
 or potentially leverage [MSC3664](https://github.com/matrix-org/matrix-spec-proposals/pull/3664).